Michele, language and travel blogger, talks about her language learning journey with Mondly and how it helps her keep the...

 Besides, there are NO computer-generated voices in Mondly.
 All the recordings are made with native speakers so you can learn only from the best from the comfort of your own home.
 All these while also avoiding the fear of embarrassing yourself by practicing conversations with a real native speaker.

-Do you want to learn Portuguese with Mondly in only 2 minutes a day?
+Do you want to learn Portuguese with Mondly in just 10 minutes a day?